All Episodes

 A pop culture icon, not an elected official, has forced the president's hand.

-Not a journalist, not an elected official.
+Not a journalist, not an elected official, but Big Hollywood.

-But Big Hollywood, somebody from the entertainment media forced the president's hand.
+Somebody from the entertainment media forced the president's hand, not one of our people.

-Celebrity has trumped the president, his message, the news of the day.
+Celebrity has trumped the president, his message.

 Petraeus is going to the CIA.

-You want to talk about marginalizing somebody.
+You want to talk about marginalizing somebody?

 That's taking him out of the loop.

-They're afraid of Petraeus being somebody's VEP.
+They're afraid of Petraeus being somebody's veep.

 That's what they're afraid of.